golang/go/src/cmd/compile/internal/ssa/README.md

 to return some values, for example - the caller needs some memory state to depend on, to ensure that it receives those return values correctly.

 The last important block kind we will mention is the `if` block.
-Its control value must be a boolean value, and it has exactly two successor blocks.
+It has a single control value that must be a boolean value, and it has exactly two successor blocks.
 The control flow is handed to the first successor if the bool is true, and to the second otherwise.

 Here is a sample if-else control flow represented with basic blocks: